GluuFederation/docs-openbanking-prod/docs/source/install-cn.md

         {"access_token":"07688c3e-69ea-403b-a35a-fa3877982c7a","token_type":"bearer","expires_in":299}
         ```

-### Example using self provided certs and keys: Coming soon...
+### Example using self provided certs and keys:

-1. Follow the above steps to enable the annotations and protected endpoints before running the `helm install` command.
+1. Follow the above [steps](#enabling-mtls-in-ingress-nginx) to enable the annotations and protected endpoints before running the [`helm install`](#install-gluu-using-helm) command.

 1. Wait for services to be in a running state.

 1. Move all your certs and keys inside one folder called `certs` or any name that is convenient .
-The necessary certs and keys are highlighted in the [table](#loading-web-https-certs-and-keys-coming-soon).
+The necessary certs and keys are highlighted in the [table](#loading-web-https-certs-and-keys).
 This assumes the namespace Gluu has been installed in is `gluu`.

-1. Follow [instructions](#loading-web-https-certs-and-keys-coming-soon) to rotate all associated certs and keys.
+1. Follow [instructions](#loading-web-https-certs-and-keys) to rotate all associated certs and keys.
 This is normally done right after installation.
 Please note that the fqdn inside the crts and keys must be the same as the one provided during installation.

 1. Move all your certs and keys inside one folder.
 Generate client side crt, key and create the secret for nginx ingress.
 This assumes the namespace Gluu has been installed in is `gluu`.